Welcome to Illinois! Here are 10 quick...and essential...steps to help you get everything in place.

 - You will then be directed to verify.uillinois.edu to set up your required two-factor authentication method.
 Two-factor authentication secures our University accounts by confirming your login using something you know (a password), and something you have (like a phone).
 Graduate and Professional students are required to use 2FA for many University services and websites.
 Change or add a device for 2FA at identity.uillinois.edu.

 2. Use Your Office 365 Email Account

-Office 365 Exchange is the official campus service used for email, calendaring, and contact and task management at the University of Illinois and is vital for receiving emails and information from the University.
-About two hours after claiming your Net ID and setting your password, you will be able to login to and start using your Office 365 email account.
-The URL to log into Outlook on the Web to check your mailbox is: https://outlook.office.com.
+Microsoft Outlook Online (Office 365) is the official campus service used for email, calendaring, and contact and task management at the University of Illinois and is vital for receiving emails and information from the University.
+To check your mailbox on the web, visit https://outlook.office.com.
+After claiming your Net ID, it may take up to two hours before you can access your email box.
 If you have questions about your email account please contact Technology Services Help Desk at email@example.com or 217-244-7000.